Indoqa/indoqa-boot/README.md

  * Fast startup times (< 1 second) and short development cycles

  * Central dependency management using a Maven bill of material (BOM) to centrally manage library updates

- * Build on stable and widely adapted open source software with active communities

 ## Technologies